 Sleep is seriously underrated.
 Cuddling up in a well-made bed may be the closest that some of us ever come to experiencing heaven.
 But you’ll never know what you’re missing if you don’t understand the difference between a Duvet vs. Comforter vs. Blanket vs. Quilt vs. Coverlet.

-Go ahead and settle in, we’re going to discover the unique history and use for each one of these bed coverings.
+Go ahead and settle in.
+We’re going to discover the unique history and use for each of these bed coverings.
 Soon, you’ll know everything you need to raise your bedding to a divine status.

 Popularity comparison chart

 Here’s a chart showing the relative popularity of each bed cover.

 The word duvet is French for “down”—as in goose down.
 Though this type of bed covering may have originated in China, the duvet was popular in Europe as far back as the 1700s.
 However, it wasn’t until the 1970s, when the Habitat shop opened in London, that the duvet finally made its way to America.

 If you’re confused about the difference between a duvet and a comforter, it’s not surprising.
 People often use the terms interchangeably, although they are two different types of bedding with some similarities.

 Much like a comforter, a duvet is a bag filled with down, feathers, and/or synthetic fiber.
 Unlike a comforter, you can’t use a duvet as it is—it needs a duvet cover.
 In fact, you’re not supposed to use a duvet without a cover, because it’s like using a flat feather bed with box stitching that you can’t throw it in the wash.
 Because the duvet can’t be washed, it must be kept as pristine as possible, which is where the duvet cover comes into play.

 The purpose of a duvet is twofold.
 A duvet is a bed covering that keeps those in a bed warm and cozy.
 However, the real purpose of a duvet is to cut down on the amount of bed linens used on a bed.